CAPTAIN-JOB/CAPTAIN-JOB/README.md

 - 👋 Hi, I’m @CAPTAIN-JOB
-- 👀 I’m interested in new software`s bun js Next 14 CMS payload
+- 👀 I’m interested in New Frameworks bun js And Next 14 CMS
 - 🌱 I’m currently learning  bun js python and mobile Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  -linkedIn => JOB KIPTOO